 This is a great activity for helping someone to visualize their worries and gives great insight into what they may be worrying about the most.
 You can do this for yourself, your children, or professionals can use this on their clients.
 Great for all ages!!

 The pictures below are from an actual client and I’ll discuss a little more about what I found.

 What you will need: yarn, small squares of paper, and something to write with.

-This isn’t the greatest photo, but you get the idea.
+This isn’t the greatest photo, but you can get the idea.
 There are three worries pictured, ranging in length from small to very long.
 The smallest worry is “worrying about mom not being able to support me” and the longest worry is getting in trouble for things he didn’t do.
-This is a school-age child who had been getting in trouble so much lately that he was the first one pointed at when something went missing or a fight broke out in class.
+This is a school age child who had been getting into trouble so much lately that he was the first one pointed at when something went missing or a fight broke out in class.
 He was given an opportunity to talk about this issue and how he feels about getting in trouble so much.

 This particular child did not have many worries, but some do.
 For those who have a lot of worries, we have balled up the yarn and talked about how all these worries in their head feel.
 Another option is to string the worries up into a web.
 I did this with a child around Halloween and he had a lot of fun, and actually added in some of those plastic spiders!

-Many times the topics we are talking about can be emotionally heavy, so adding in some fun and light-heartedness can help the person through the activity without leaving them feeling weighed down!
+Many times the topics we are talking about can be emotionally heavy so adding in some fun and light-heartedness can help the person through the activity without leaving them feeling weighed down!